 We have presented a procedure for controlling the local error, that is, the error incurred in each iteration.
 However, the goal of ensuring the global error under the desired tolerance is still problematic because of the accumulation of over-approximation error.
-As a result, there are cases where, in the long run, the algorithm produces unboundedly large overapproximations of the reachable set.
+As a result, there are cases where, in the long run, the over-approximation error becomes too large for the result to be useful.